Nixotica/TMOpenMatchMakingBot/README.md

 ## Development

-1. Set environment variable `IP` to the IPv4 of the device you will be accessing the EC2 instance from (no port).
+1. Set environment variable `STAGE="dev"` to deploy developer stack locally for testing.
+NOTE: This will cost some money (up to $10/mo), so make sure to tear this down when you're done developing for a longer period of time.